Spring Garden Revival

 Contact Hanover’s Department of Public Works for Existing Turf Disposal & Installation Material Management

-Proper site preparation in Hanover begins with responsible turf and soil material management.
-Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP regulations—plastic bags are not permitted.
-Bulk soil disposal or importation must be coordinated with the Transfer Station or composting facility, with necessary permits, fees, and adherence to operating hours.
-For topsoil, use screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and ensure it is pathogen-free.
-Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-Advance neighbor notification and coordination with municipal capital projects are essential for large-scale staging.
+Proper site preparation in Hanover begins with responsible disposal of existing turf and management of installation materials.
+Seasonal yard waste collection (April–November) requires biodegradable bags—plastic is prohibited per MassDEP guidelines.
+Bulk soil disposal or importation must be coordinated through the Transfer Station or composting facility, with permits, fees, and adherence to operating hours.
+Topsoil should be screened loam (pH 6.0–7.0), with 3–5% organic matter and free of pathogens.
+Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick, disease-free, and stored shaded with irrigation.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.

 Hanover Department of Public Works